 WHAT WE DO

-The Norwegian Society of Soloists has periodically organized a series of concerts in Oslo on which a number of our members have performed at.
-These concerts have become an important contribution to the chamber music scene in the capital.
+The Norwegian Society of Soloists has periodically organized a series of concerts in Oslo on which a number of our members have performed at, and also the event «Den Norske Musikkfest».
+These events have become an important contribution to the chamber music scene in the capital.
 We have also arranged concerts in Bergen.

 Norwegian Society of Soloists is a member of Norwaco.
 Thus we manage and provide individualized payment of compensation for private copying.
 We are represented in the Council of Queen Sonja Music Competition.
-We are often represented in the selection of the Fund for Sound and Image and manage a number of grants, such as Therese and Anton Klaveness’ travel and study grants, Alf Klingenberg’s grant and Olaf Schou’s grant.
-In addition, we administer some of our own scholarships.
+We are often represented in the selection of committees and the suggestion of prize-winners.
+We also have our own grants, both for members and non-members.

 When the organization was formed in 1912, it was the realization of an idea that composer Johan Svendsen, among others, had promoted.
 Even at that time they had to organize themselves to protect their rights.
 In the beginning, members were both performing and creative musicians.